William d'Alton Mann

-William d'Alton Mann (September 27, 1839 – May 17, 1920) was a Union soldier in the American Civil War, a businessman, and a newspaper and magazine publisher.
+William d'Alton Mann (September 27, 1839 – May 17, 1920) was a Union officer in the American Civil War, a businessman, and a newspaper and magazine publisher.

 Early life

-He was born in Sandusky, Ohio on September 27, 1839.
+He was born in Sandusky, Ohio, on September 27, 1839.

 Career

 During the Civil War, Mann enlisted in the 1st Michigan Cavalry and was elected as a captain on August 22, 1861.
 He later became the lieutenant colonel of the 5th Michigan Cavalry on August 14, 1862.
 Then, in the late summer of 1862, he raised and organized the 7th Michigan Cavalry and was promoted to its colonel on February 9, 1863.
 He fought at Gettysburg under George Armstrong Custer.
 Following the war, he was a member of the Military Order of the Loyal Legion of the United States.

 Life after the war

 After the war, he lived in Mobile, Alabama, where he pioneered developments in the manufacture of cotton seed oil.
-He ran for U.S. Congress as a Democrat and received a majority of votes, but never took his seat as the "Federal authorities denied him a certificate".
+He ran for U.S. Congress as a Democrat and received a majority of votes, but never took his seat because the "Federal authorities denied him a certificate".
 In 1871, he moved to New York City where he developed Mann's Boudoir Car, a railroad sleeping car.
 He went to Europe and spent many years promoting the car, which was sold to the Pullman Company.

 In his later years, he became the publisher of the Mobile Register as well as several popular magazines in the New York City area, including The Smart Set, and Town Topics.
-The credibility of the latter was undermined by Mann's tacit admission in civil court to allowing robber barons to purchase immunity from coverage in the paper.
+The credibility of the latter was undermined by Mann's tacit admission in civil court to allowing robber barons to purchase immunity from unwanted coverage in the paper.
 "In 1906 The New York Times noted that Mann had received what he described as loans from a number of millionaires, including $25,000 from William K. Vanderbilt."